 The time required to complete a dissertation varies widely, depending on such factors as the student’s previous background, the nature of the project, and available funding.
 Ideally students will complete the dissertation in their fifth year of study, but students should be aware that a dissertation in American Studies can take three or more years to complete.
 It is strongly recommended that students apply for external fellowships and grants that will not only provide necessary funding but also strengthen one’s academic qualifications.

-Upon the successful completion of the defense and the submission of the dissertation to the Graduate Division, the student will earn a PhD.
+Upon the successful completion of the defense and the submission of the dissertation to the Office of Graduate Education, the student will earn a PhD.